soenkegissel/Android-RateThisApp/README.md

 * How many times is the app launched
 * How long days does it take from the app installation

-and show a dialog to engage users to rate the app in Google Play.
+* Works with all app markets (GOOGLE, AMAZON, SAMSUNG, HUAWEI)

-This project implements a DialogFragment instead of a AlertDialog.
+and show a dialog to engage users to rate the app in Google Play, Amazon AppStore, Samsung Galaxy and Huawei.

 ## Getting Started